 They favor living near bodies of water, such as lakes, ponds, damp meadows, and riparian habitats.

-Additionally, sagebrush and coniferous woodlands are home to them.
-They will forage in water for fish, mollusks, tadpoles, and amphibians, but they will also consume small vertebrates like mice, birds, reptiles, and insects like grasshoppers.
+Additionally, they are home to sagebrush and coniferous woodlands.
+They forage in water for fish, mollusks, tadpoles, and amphibians, but they also consume small vertebrates like mice, birds, reptiles, and insects like grasshoppers.

 30. Trentine Gartersnake